flutter/cocoon/CI_YAML.md

   </tr>
   <tr>
     <td>config_name</td>
     <td>The config name of the targets.
-It is used for [`Engine V2 recipes`](https://flutter.googlesource.com/recipes/+/refs/heads/main/recipes/engine_v2/),
+It is used for <a href="https://flutter.googlesource.com/recipes/+/refs/heads/main/recipes/engine_v2">`Engine V2 recipes`</a>,
-and is a one-on-one map to the config files located under [`ci/builders`](https://github.com/flutter/engine/tree/main/ci/builders).
+and is a one-on-one map to the config files located under <a href="https://github.com/flutter/engine/tree/main/ci/builders">`ci/builders`</a>.
 This is not needed for targets using none `Engine V2 recipes`.
     </td>
     <td>N/A</td>